 According to data from Actionable Research, 75% of CPAs who work with SMBs felt that their clients did not have the necessary expertise to handle the demands of payroll processing.
 In that same study, 68% said their clients’ time would be better served by outsourcing payroll and focusing on more strategic businesses activities.
 It stands to reason that organizations that keep payroll in-house probably aren’t as competitive as they could be in the market.
 Successful, smart companies outsource their payroll, and this is why.

 “Outsourcing payroll saves money if the volume exceeds the manpower and the Risk with state and local taxes is mitigated with a company like ADP, Prime Point, Paychex or Ceridian.
-CSS handles our payroll In-house utilizing GP dynamics because our window to process payroll is very tight.
-Make the decision that is right for you!”
-Says Suzanne Gahm, Accounting Manager at Contemporary Staffing Solutions.
+CSS handles our payroll in-house utilizing GP dynamics because our window to process payroll is very tight.
+Make the decision that is right for you!” says Sharon Tsao, CMO of Contemporary Staffing Solutions.

 Calculating, processing and distributing payroll takes a considerable about of time and resources whether you have a staff of 50 or 5,000.
 According to one payroll processing firm, companies spend as many as six weeks per year on payroll.
 What could your internal team do with six extra weeks of time?
 Freeing up your team to focus on mission-critical activities will ultimately have a positive impact on the bottom line.